 SPARKS Change (1985)

-Post-Moroder, SPARKS had returned Stateside to hone a more rock-orientated sound which found favour in North America.
-However, the Mael Brothers returned to their more eccentric and provocative side with ‘Change’, a one-off single for London Records.
+Post-Moroder, SPARKS had returned Stateside to hone a more rock-orientated sound.
+But the Mael Brothers returned to their more eccentric and provocative side with ‘Change’, a one-off for London Records.
 Engineered by Dan Lacksman of TELEX, the middle eight featured a sonic passage that would have made Trevor Horn proud.
 Lines such as “I’ve been thinking we’ll get back together again someday – your hair will be some weird color by then…” reminded European audiences of how quirky SPARKS could be.

 Now available on the album ‘New Music For Amnesiacs – The Essential Collection’ via Lil Beethoven Records